Home / Examinations / Information and Application Process

 Instructions

-Log into the applicant portal and select Examinations.
-If documentation is required, the application status will display as “waiting for documents”.
-Select Review to access the option to upload a document.
+Log into the applicant portal.
+If documentation is required, the application status will display as awaiting documents or returned for updates.
+Select Update to review and update your documentation.
 A confirmation email is sent after the documentation has been reviewed and approved.

-To monitor the status of an Examination Application, log into the COPR applicant portal and select “Examinations”, where any existing applications are displayed.
-Note the examination date and the listed status:
+To monitor the status of an Examination Application, log into the COPR applicant portal and review the application.

-It is mandatory that you use the Test It Out function in the Meazure Learning examination site to verify your computer and internet connection meet all requirements.
-Use the Guardian Browser when running this test and refer to the reservation confirmation email from Meazure Learning for the link and login details.
+It is mandatory that you use the Meazure Learning Test it Out tool to verify your computer and internet connection meet all requirements.
+Refer to the reservation confirmation email from Meazure Learning for the Examination site link and login details.

-Review the study guide and virtual proctoring quick reference guide available on the preparing for the examination page.
+Review the study guide and online proctoring quick reference guide available on the preparing for the examination page.

 COPR examination items are linked to the 2011 National Occupation Competency Profile (NOCP).

-Refer to the confirmation email from Meazure Learning to access the examination site.
-Plan to login 30 minutes prior to the scheduled reservation time, using the Guardian browser instead of Chrome, Safari or Firefox.
+Refer to the Meazure Learning confirmation email to access the examination site.
+Plan to login 30 minutes prior to the scheduled reservation time.

 Instructions:

-- Wait for email notification from COPR that examination results are available
+• Wait for an email notification from COPR that examination results are available

 Manual Verification of Results